emmje/Group-Gamma-Chatbot/Notebooks/UPDATE_INTENTS.md

     "What's for lunch"
   ],
   "responses": [
-    "The cafeteria serves a variety of meals including local and international dishes.", "Check the daily menu posted at the dining hall entrance."
+    "The cafeteria serves a variety of meals including breakfast and local dishes for lunch and dinner .", "Check the daily menu posted at the dining hall entrance."
   ]
 }
 ```

-After adding this, reload the chatbot and it will work immediately!

 ## Example: Adding to Existing Intent